-- Timeline

-- Budget

-- Narrative questions (Maximum 150 words each):

-- Does this project have urgency?

-- How does this relate to the goals in the Management Plan/Strategic Plan? • What partnerships will you form or strengthen through this project?
-Will you work with your county tourism organization (DMO), scenic byway, Main Street community, local museum

-- consortium or association?

-- How/where will you secure matching funds beyond the HCWHA mini-grant to complete this project?

-- How will you complete this project if you only receive partial funding? • If your project will create a tangible physical/digital product, how will it be maintained after

-- the grant period has ended?
+- Timeline - Budget - Narrative questions: - Does this project have urgency? - $\circ\,$ How does this relate to the goals in the Management Plan/Strategic Plan? - What partnerships will you form or strengthen through this project?
+Will you work with your county tourism organization (DMO), scenic byway, Main Street community, local museum consortium or association? - How/where will you secure matching funds beyond the HCWHA mini-grant to complete this project? - How will you complete this project if you only receive partial funding? - If your project will create a tangible physical/digital product, how will it be maintained after the grant period has ended? - ceive partial funding? ital product, how will it be